Using My Account

 What are my IP details?
 How do I find them?

-You can find out what IP access/number your computer is using by visiting https://www.macquariedictionary.com.au/eval/ or by contacting your IT department.
+You can find out what IP access/number your computer is using by visiting https://www.macquariedictionary.com.au/eval/ or by contacting your IT department if you have a wider range or multiple sites.

 How do I add/edit my IP access?